James T. Elwell: Early life

-James T. Elwell was born as the oldest of eight children on July 2, 1855, in St. Anthony (later Minneapolis), Minnesota, to Margaret (née Miller) and Talmadge Elwell.
+James T. Elwell was born on July 2, 1855 in St. Anthony (later Minneapolis), Minnesota, the oldest of eight children, to Margaret (née Miller) and Talmadge Elwell.
 He was educated in his early years in Cottage Grove, and grew up in Washington County.
 The family later moved to Morrison County.
 During the Dakota War of 1862, the family left for Fort Ripley.
 They later moved to Minneapolis.
 He began attending a preparatory school (later Carleton College) in 1877.
 He quit school to enter business.

 Career

-After some early success as an inventor and manufacturer, Elwell turned in the 1880s to activities in real estate and city development.
-The Elwell Additions to Minneapolis, known as the Minneapolis Como neighborhood, were notable in the number of houses Elwell constructed and for the beauty of its elm-lined streets that he planted.
+After some early success as an inventor and manufacturer, Elwell turned to real estate and city development in the 1880s.
+The Elwell Additions to Minneapolis, known as the Como neighborhood, were notable in the number of houses Elwell constructed and for the beauty of its elm-lined streets that he planted.
 For this real estate development, he applied his gift for practical invention to devise effective drainage of marshy areas into buildable residential lots.
-Elwell participated very actively in community life, seeking a park, improved streetcar service, and other amenities for the area, through Como Improvement Association activity centered at the Como Congregational Church.
-In line with his intentions, the neighborhood had a notable demographic blend of blue collar residents (often associated with the adjacent railroad and milling industries on the main lines between St. Paul and Minneapolis), white collar office professionals, and faculty and staff of the adjacent University of Minnesota.
+Elwell participated actively in community life, seeking a park, improved streetcar service, and other amenities for the area through Como Improvement Association activity centered at the Como Congregational Church.
+In line with his intentions, the neighborhood had a notable demographic blend of blue-collar residents (often associated with the adjacent railroad and milling industries on the main lines between St. Paul and Minneapolis), white-collar office professionals, and faculty and staff of the adjacent University of Minnesota.
 The neighborhood and its founding represent the industrial expansion period in the U.S. After a period developing farming and dairying enterprises in nearby Anoka county, he resided in Como near Van Cleve Park until his death in 1933.